This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 In a hurry?
 Drop your email below, and this recipe will be sent straight to your inbox for later.
 You'll also get fresh recipes every week!
 You can unsubscribe anytime.

-It's the most delicious, creamy, fluffy non-dairy peanut butter frosting you'll ever have...and you can have it ready in under 15 minutes.
-And if Reese's pb cups were a favourite from the past, it tastes very similar to the filling of a peanut butter cup!
+It's the most delicious, creamiest, fluffiest non-dairy peanut butter frosting you'll ever have...and you can have it ready FAST!
+And if Reese's PB cups were a favourite from the past, this frosting tastes very similar to the filling of a peanut butter cup!

-We all know that peanut butter and chocolate are wonderful together, so instead of making chocolate buttercream to go with your chocolate cake or cupcakes (or brownies, cookies, macarons, etc.) try something a little different the next time.
+We all know that peanut butter and chocolate are wonderful together, so instead of making chocolate buttercream to go with your chocolate cake or cupcakes (or brownies, cookies, macarons, etc.), try something a little different the next time, like this!

-All you need is 6 ingredients to make this delicious, from-scratch frosting (well, 5, because one of them is optional!).
+All you need is 6 ingredients to make this delicious, from-scratch vegan peanut butter icing (well, 5, because one of them is optional!).
 I've added a few notes below about the ingredients.

 Salt - The peanut butter you use will likely already have salt in it.
 I still add a little to balance the flavours out.
-If you find that your peanut butter is very salty, you can omit the extra salt.
+If you find that your peanut butter is very salty, you can omit it.

-Dairy-Free Milk - Since this recipe is made without dairy, use your favourite non-dairy milk (I usually use oat or almond, but any type will work.)
+Dairy-Free Milk - Use your favourite non-dairy milk.
 This ingredient is optional because you may whip all the ingredients together and find that the consistency is exactly how you want it.
 Only use the milk if you want a softer frosting, but make it without milk if you want it to be more on the firm side.

-Unsalted Vegan Butter – You’ll need to use the sticks, not the type that you get in containers / tubs, they’ll make your frosting too soft which will affect the final consistency.
+Unsalted Vegan Butter – This is a frosting with vegan butter, so you’ll need to use butter sticks, not the type that you get in containers / tubs, they’ll make your frosting too soft, which will affect the final consistency.
 You also need to make sure that your butter is at the correct softness before starting:

 (Note: I’ve outlined the step-by-step on how to make this recipe here, but find the full recipe, ingredients, and directions at the end of this post.)

-NOTE: For the best texture and consistency, a stand mixer or an electric hand mixer is best to make buttercream.
+For the best texture and consistency, a stand mixer (with the paddle attachment) or an electric hand mixer is best for making buttercream.
 If you don’t have either, you can still make it by hand, just use a wooden spoon, and keep in mind that you’ll need to beat it longer to get the proper texture and consistency.

 Start by whipping the butter, peanut butter and salt together until they are combined and smooth.

-Turn the mixer up to medium speed and mix until light and fluffy, about 1-2 minutes.
-At this point, if the frosting is too stiff, add a little milk, one teaspoon at a time, mixing after each addition, until the desired consistency is met.
+Add the vanilla extract.
+Turn the mixer up and mix until light and fluffy.
+At this point, if the frosting is too stiff, add a little milk until the desired consistency is met.

-Mix for a couple more minutes if you want a creamier, fluffier frosting.
-The more it’s mixed, the more air you’ll be adding to it giving it a fluffier texture.
+Continue mixing if you want a creamier, fluffier frosting.
+The more it’s mixed, the more air you’ll be adding to it, giving it a fluffier texture.

 - To fix buttercream made with butter that was too warm: Put the bowl into the refrigerator for 10-15 minutes so everything can cool down.
 Remove it from the refrigerator and start mixing it again.